yuanshunning/pickit-docs/docs/faq/robot-programming/how-can-i-get-a-better-bin-picking-experience.rst

 -  Consider adding an \ `empty bin check <http://support.pickit3d.com/article/62-how-to-detect-an-empty-roi>`__
    when no more detections are found.
--  Not related to Pick-it but to bin picking in general, use a **slender tool** **that is as long as the bin depth**.
+-  Not related to Pickit but to bin picking in general, use a **slender tool** **that is as long as the bin depth**.
 Leaving bulky parts of the tool and the robot outside of the bin at all times greatly improves object reachability.
 This is not always a feasible